 A mental health directory has been developed outlining all mental health services in Slough and nationally to assist practitioners/teachers to identify support early on and seek out help at the right time for children and young people.
 This can be accessed here.

-Schools can now access a new tier 2 service of support for anxiety and depression, called Andy clinic which has been embedded in the Early help system, FIRST to provide direct and prompt access to low level (tier 2) services than wait to be referred via CAMHS, providing the right service at the right time.
-Please email FIRST for further details: FIRST@slough.gov.uk
+Schools can now access a new tier 2 service of support for anxiety and depression, called Andy clinic which has been embedded in the Early help system.
+The Early Help Hub provides direct and prompt access to low level (tier 2) mental health services than wait to be referred via CAMHS, providing the right service at the right time.
+Please email your MARF to firstname.lastname@example.org

 PPECare training is high quality training available FREE to all Slough Schools on a range of mental health issues.
 Please see attachment flyer below for details.
 For further details contact: email@example.com